ffcisse/ffcisse/README.md

 ### Areas of Interest:
+- - Health and Fitness
 - Biotech and Computational Biology
-- Healthcare and medical decision systems
 - Environmental Sustainability